Looking for support for your finance function? Book a time with an expert.

 • Debt-to-equity of 0.67 shows moderate, manageable leverage

-• Interest coverage of 5.6× provides substantial safety margin
+• Interest coverage of 5.6× provides a substantial safety margin

-Tech Flow is in a good position to consider strategic debt for growth investments
+Tech Flow has an attractive opportunity set to explore strategic debt for growth expenditures

 ✓ Operational Efficiency: Good but Uneven